kircherlab/CADD-SV/caddsv/containers/README.md

 ```

 Valid environment files are `preprocessing.yml`, `SV.yml`, `NT.yml`, and
 `training.yml`.
-Release tags publish the corresponding images to GHCR.
-The
+The root-level `dockerhub` scripts publish the corresponding
+images to the public `ocatona/cadd-sv-envs` Docker Hub repository.
+The workflow
-workflow defaults can be overridden through the `containers` mapping in a
+defaults can be overridden through the `containers` mapping in a CADD-SV config
-CADD-SV config file, including with paths to prebuilt local SIF images.
+file, including with paths to prebuilt local SIF images.